stanmaz/BBOalert/README.md

 ## Installation

+BBOalert extension is not compatible with touch screens.

 ### Firefox

 This extension can be installed with Firefox browser using the link :

 https://addons.mozilla.org/en-US/firefox/addon/bboalert

-Windows, Linux and Android platforms are supported
+Windows and Linux platforms are supported.

 ### Chrome